-At the beginning of each year and following the approval of an Action Plan, a select team of NATO experts and their counterparts from the Partner MoD should conduct a review and assessment.
+At the beginning of each new year of the DEEP, and following the approval of an action plan, a select team of NATO experts (normally Mr. d'Andurain and the academic colead) and their counterparts from the Partner nation's MoD should conduct a review and assessment.
 The objectives of this session are to assess the effectiveness of the program and complete the coordination for the events scheduled for the upcoming year and beyond.
-The pace and intensity of this Action Plan can be adjusted to reflect the needs of the host nation.
+The pace and intensity of this action plan can be adjusted to reflect the needs of the host nation.
 Priorities should be reaffirmed and additional requirements should be identified.